JacobHagberg/Asteroids-Expanse/README.md

 Dependencies:
 -pygame

-This game works by giving all the objects a x and y velocity, as well as an x and y position.
+This game works by giving all the objects an X and Y velocity, as well as an X and Y position.
 Every game tick, you add the velocity of the object to its position and draw it in its new position.